18Aswin/Active-Directory-Home-Lab/docs/05-attack-simulation.md

 # Part 5 — Attack Simulation & Detection

 ## Objective
-Simulate an RDP brute force attack from Kali Linux targeting the domain user EWhite on the Windows 11 machine, detect it in Splunk using Windows Event IDs, then execute MITRE ATT&CK technique T1136.001 using Atomic Red Team and analyze the telemetry.
+Simulate multiple attacks from Kali Linux and via Atomic Red Team targeting the domain user EWhite on the Windows 11 machine, detect them in Splunk using Windows Event IDs, and analyze telemetry across the MITRE ATT&CK framework.

 ---